openservicemesh/osm-docs/content/docs/tasks/traffic_management/iptables_redirection.md

 Excluded IP ranges are stored in the `osm-mesh-config` `MeshConfig` custom resource and is read at the time of sidecar injection by `osm-injector`.
 These dynamically configurable IP ranges are programmed by the init container along with the static rules used to intercept and redirect traffic via the Envoy proxy sidecar.
 Excluded IP ranges will not be intercepted for traffic redirection to the Envoy proxy sidecar.

-### Outbound port exclusion
+### Outbound port exclusions

 Outbound TCP based traffic from applications is by default intercepted using the `iptables` rules programmed by OSM, and redirected to the Envoy proxy sidecar.
 In some cases, it might be desirable to not subject certain ports to be redirected and routed by the Envoy proxy sidecar based on service mesh policies.
 A common use case to exclude ports is to not route non-application logic based traffic via the Envoy proxy, such as control plane traffic.
 In such scenarios, excluding certain ports from being subject to service mesh traffic routing policies becomes necessary.

 #### 1. Global outbound port exclusions

-In this set up the port exclusions would be applicable to all pods/services on the mesh.
+In this set up the port exclusions would be applicable to all pods in the mesh.

-OSM provides a means to specify a global list of ports to exclude from outbound traffic interception in the following ways:
+OSM provides the means to specify a global list of ports to exclude from outbound traffic interception by the sidecar in the following ways:

 1. During OSM install using the `--set` option:
     ```bash
-    # To exclude the ports 6379 and 7070 from outbound interception
+    # To exclude the ports 6379 and 7070 from outbound sidecar interception
     osm install --set="OpenServiceMesh.outboundPortExclusionList={6379,7070}
     ```